 - the child sustained fetal exposure to Tylenol or generic acetaminophen

-- child was subsequently diagnosed with autism spectrum disorder or participates or participated in an individual education program (IEP) or even an autism early intervention program
+- the child was subsequently diagnosed with an autism spectrum disorder.
+Participates or participates in an individual education program (IEP).
+Or even an autism early intervention program

 Issues That Will Disqualify the Individual From The Autism ADHD Lawsuit